dwp/govuk-casa/docs/deploying.md

 # Deploying a CASA app

-Once you've prepared your [User Journey](user-journey.md), created your [page templates](page-markup.md), and setup [field validation](field-validation.md), then you can bring them all together into your ExpressJS web application.
+Once you've prepared your [Plan](plan.md), created your [page templates](page-markup.md), and setup [field validation](field-validation.md), then you can bring them all together into your ExpressJS web application.

 ## Setting up a basic service